Mullaghmore, County Sligo: Amenities

-Paddy's Place

-Paddy's Place is the only shop for 5km, the next nearest shop being in Cliffoney.
-It is open from March through to October and closes at 6 pm each day.
-It sells groceries, ice creams, and beach toys and equipment.

 Star Of The Sea Retreat and Conference Centre

-The Star Of the Sea Building originally housed the coast guard in the nineteenth century, and the Sligo Sisters Of Mercy made it their home in August of 1929.
+The Star of the Sea Building originally housed the coast guard in the nineteenth century, and the Sligo Sisters of Mercy made it their home in August 1929.
 In the 1970s, the Convent began to welcome retreats.
 The entire building was overhauled and renovated in the 1990s.
 In 2010, The Mullaghmore Peace Garden was the latest addition to the facility.
-In 2015, the garden was visited by Prince Charles.
+In 2015, Prince Charles visited the garden.
 In 2013, the Convent was handed over by the Sisters of the Western Province to the Bishop of Elphin and was run by God.
 Sr. Kathleen Rooney, R.S.M..
-She ran the retreat until August 2020 when she was replaced by Louise and Frank McGuinness, who are the current management team at the Centre.
+She ran the retreat until August 2020.

 Transport

 The village is served by TFI Local Link Route 982, which runs from Ballyshannon to Sligo.
 The bus arrives at Mullaghmore five times per day Monday to Saturday, and three times per day on Sunday.
 For long-distance routes, the nearest Bus Éireann stop is at Cliffoney, around 5 km distant, and is served several times per day.